Richard Francis Burton: Exploring the African Great Lakes

 Burton then departed on a trip to the United States in April 1860, eventually making it to Salt Lake City on 25 August.
 There he studied Mormonism and met Brigham Young.
-Burton departed San Francisco on 15 November, for the voyage back to England, where he published The City of the Saints and Across the Rocky Mountains to California.
+Burton departed San Francisco on 15 November for the voyage back to England, where he published The City of the Saints and Across the Rocky Mountains to California.

 Burton and Speke

 A prolonged public quarrel followed, damaging the reputations of both Burton and Speke.
 Some biographers have suggested that friends of Speke (particularly Laurence Oliphant) had initially stirred up trouble between the two.
 Burton's sympathizers contend that Speke resented Burton's leadership role.
 Tim Jeal, who has accessed Speke's personal papers, suggests that it was more likely the other way around, Burton being jealous and resentful of Speke's determination and success.
 "As the years went by, [Burton] would neglect no opportunity to deride and undermine Speke's geographical theories and achievements".

 Speke had earlier proven his mettle by trekking through the mountains of Tibet, but Burton regarded him as inferior as he did not speak any Arabic or African languages.
-Despite his fascination with non-European cultures, some have portrayed Burton as an unabashed imperialist convinced of the historical and intellectual superiority of the white race, citing his involvement in the Anthropological Society, an organization that established a doctrine of scientific racism.
-Speke appears to have been kinder and less intrusive to the Africans they encountered, and reportedly fell in love with an African woman on a future expedition.
+Despite his fascination with non-European cultures, some have portrayed Burton as an unabashed imperialist convinced of the historical and intellectual superiority of the white race, citing his involvement in the Anthropological Society of London, an organisation which supported scientific racism.
+Speke appears to have been kinder and less intrusive to the Africans they encountered and reportedly fell in love with an African woman on a later expedition.